alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 # What Javascript Spread Operator is, How It Works and How to Use It

-Rest Parameters and Spread Operator are two quite popular features introduced in ES6.
-Thi tutorial will help you understand them.
-You will learn what rest parameters and spread operator are and how they work.
-You will also learn how to use them in the right way.
+JavaScript spread operator is one of the more popular features that were introduced in ES6.
+This tutorial will help you understand it.
+You will learn what spread operator is and how it works.
+You will also learn how to use it to copy and merge arrays and object literals, insert data and more.

 <!--more-->
 <!--